Msadat97/fairness-vision/README.md

 ```

 ## Changing the experiments
-The experiment configurations can be modifier using ``metadata.json``.
+The experiment configurations can be modified using ``metadata.json``.